seal-prw/tinycloud/Blinkt Demo with Docker Swarm/README.md

 To test the application:

 Open host browser and enter http://localhost:5000 or curl -s http://localhost:5000 from your terminal.
-The docker swarm manager will redirect the request to a random container inside the cluster and respective node's LED will flash as shown below:
+The docker swarm manager will redirect the http request to a random container inside the cluster and respective node's LED will flash as shown below:

 ![](BlinktSwarm.gif)

-The http request is redirected to random node on random container by Docker Swarm manager.

 To update software image on all nodes on all containers use: